Will Couples Counselling Help My Relationship?

 Couples counselling, like all counselling, is about helping the clients see more options than they did before.

-They’re there to introduce new ways of relating to one another and to provide a perspective of what some of your underlying issues may be.
+They’re there to introduce new ways to relate to one another and to provide a perspective of what some of your underlying issues may be.
 Unfortunately, that journey is never black or white, and a counsellor is unable to tell you where you’ll end up.

 If you’re looking for someone to tell you what you should do or how things will play out, couples counselling will not help.